KNTH01/frontend-stack-boilerplate/README.md

 # README #

+**Important (16/09/16): I consider this stack to be out-to-date.
+It needs a little refresh.**

-This is very first project on `Github` which represents my personal front-end stack at this moment.
+This is my very first project on `Github` which represents my personal front-end stack at this moment.
 This latter involves:

 * [ECMAScript 6](https://github.com/lukehoban/es6features)
 * [jspm](http://jspm.io/)